 Your business is based in the UK

-All of these factors help lenders build up a picture of your business.
 Generally, lenders are unwilling to lend more than 10-20% of your annual turnover, and they'll want to see enough revenue to demonstrate affordability.
 If you’re not making much profit or making a loss, it’ll be difficult to get a loan, and a short trading history (less than 2 years) can make things more difficult too.

+Although it might seem difficult, you’ll be surprised at what's still available to your business, as many of the lenders we work with are more flexible than traditional banks.
 You can use a variety of assets as security for a secured business loan, including commercial property, plant and machinery, vehicles, and stock.
 Lenders have different criteria for what they’ll accept as assets.

 Credit rating is one of the best indicators of what interest rate you'll pay for a business loan.
 If your credit history is poor, you’re likely to pay a much higher interest rate.
 Risk is also partly determined by the term length you need and the security you're able to provide.

 The Competition and Markets Authority (CMA) is expected to make business loan providers make their products more transparently and consistently priced — something we wholeheartedly support at Funding Options.

 Startup business loans are a type of finance designed for companies who are in the early stages of their business journey.
 Due to strict underwriting rules and a reluctance to take on risk, loans for startups from traditional banks can be harder to come by.

 Fortunately, there are still plenty of alternative business funding routes and lenders to explore, and you can still access finance if you’ve been trading for less than two years.

 To qualify for a startup loan, you’ll need to meet the lender’s requirements which do vary, but you’ll usually have to be starting a new business and have set up (or planning to) as a business entity.
 You can set up as either a sole trader, self-employed, Limited company (LTD) or Limited liability partnership (LLP).